 Oh, I did my due diligence.
 I am a trained historian and researcher.
 I took my iPad and did some quick and basic research.
 Yes, there are studies on the issue.
 However not?
 I found the numbers based on studies in North America, Western Europe, and Australia-New Zealand.
-Now I sit there and grin ruefully.
+Now, afterwards, I can sit here and grin ruefully.
 I was saying that the "average" result was whatever-whatever, and it struck me that...hmmm--- do I mean average or mode?
 Or mean?....and that I couldn't for the life of me remember my long-ago statistics classes or what each of those things was or did.
 So I just said "average".
 Why not?
 All the average results fell in a reasonably narrow range.
 I made a note of that.
 Let's remember--- I have been desperately competitive about test results since I was five years old.
 I have spent most of my life agonizing over test scores and defining myself by my scores.
 So I knew what I was competing against.

 The next part of the story is the embarrassing part.
 You know what it is.
 There on the bed with a notepad, a red sharpie, and a cheap green plastic grade-school ruler.
 So we took measurements.
 Different bases, different positions, different angles.
 Made notes.
 And looked at the numbers.
 I typed out a message on my iPad to my friend in Wellington, took a breath, and hit Send.